5 min read

 Employee development is a continuous phase of an employee’s journey, in which individuals develop at different rates for a variety of skills.
 As employees develop within their roles, you need to quantify their productivity, ability to be part of the team, and promotion aspirations.
 You also want to give them a chance to broaden their skills, which is an increasingly important differentiator for many employees who want their careers to consist of many different experiences.

 Employees are now fully integrated into the organization.
-With a strong people retention strategy, you can keep them productive, grow and contribute to the company’s success, as well as ensure they are tied to the company’s core vision.
+With a strong people retention strategy, you can keep them productive, grow and contribute to the company’s success, and ensure they are tied to its core vision.
 From an economic point of view, it makes sense for the company to do everything in its power to retain its current employees.
 Replacing them can cost as much as 50% -60% of the employee’s annual salary.

 Exit interview survey